What is the Dependent Care Advantage Account?

 Leave With Pay

-Payroll deductions will continue for participants on sick leave, vacation, and sick leave at half-pay, provided there are sufficient funds in the paycheck.
+Payroll deductions will continue for participants on sick leave, sick leave at half-pay, and vacation provided there are sufficient funds in the paycheck.
 Deductions will not continue for employees receiving short- or long-term disability benefits through the Income Protection Plan (IPP).
+Some situations may be considered eligible qualifying events.

-What To Do At Tax Time
+What To Do at Tax Time

 DCAA FAQs